jlo169/react-node-prototype/README.md

 # react-node-prototype
-making simple react component to pull info from json file using node
+Place to practice general implementation of a get request using node from a json file.